modal-inria/Kernalytics/doc/scala.md

 ## Functional vs imperative programming

 Most of the code is written in a functional style, using immutable collections.
-It removes all errors that can be found in codes where data is not initialized, where global states are abused and the program is in invalid states.
+This removes all errors that can be found in codes where data is not initialized, where global states are abused and the program can go through invalid states.
 However, the pseudo code algorithms in the articles are usually written in an imperative style.
 Translating them to functional style will make the code difficult to read, and might reduce performances.
-Hence, the current recommendation is:

-Compare this with the implementation of the Incomplete Cholesky Decomposition in [IncompleteCholesky.scala](/src/main/scala/linalg/IncompleteCholesky.scala).
-Here an imperative style is used and the code is much closer to the article pseudocode.
+The current balance recommendation between the two paradigms is:

 - To use functional programming for the overall architecture.
-See for example the [KernelGenerator](/src/main/scala/rkhs/KernelGenerator.scala) where functions are passed as arguments, or [Learn](/src/main/scala/exec/Learn.scala), where the Try monad helps manage the erros.eeee
+See for example the [KernelGenerator](/src/main/scala/rkhs/KernelGenerator.scala) where functions are passed as arguments, or [Learn](/src/main/scala/exec/Learn.scala), where the Try monad helps manage the errors.
 - To use imperative programming, mutable collections and var for local computations.
 For example the Incomplete Cholesky Decomposition in [IncompleteCholesky.scala](/src/main/scala/linalg/IncompleteCholesky.scala).
 Here an imperative style is used and the code is much closer to the article pseudocode.

 ## Basics to learn to understand the Kernalytics code:

-A beginner should grasp the basics of Scala from the introduction on the Scala website: https://docs.scala-lang.org/
+A beginner should grasp the basics of Scala from the introduction on the [Scala website](https://docs.scala-lang.org/).

 The following methods for basic collections should be understood: